ErikQQY/qqydoor/README.md

   We deploy the translation on Crowdin, please jump to crowdin to see more on Crowdin.

   I am testing the Crowdin failure, please do work!!!!

+  A new commit to test whether the newly added github action working.